-Rev. James S. Cotter.
-Pastor; Rev. Thomas Cian (Chinese), Assistant.
+Rev. JAMES S. COTTER, Pastor; Rev. John Hodges, Assistant.
 Pastoral residence south side Green, near Dupont.
 Location north side Vallejo between Dupont and Stockton.
-Services, Sunday 64, 82, and 11 a.m.; Sunday School, 2 o'clock P. M., and evening devotions at 7 o'clock P. M.; at 81⁄2 o'clock A. M. the sermon is in Spanish.
+Services, Sunday 64, 82, and 11 A.M.; Sunday School, 2 o'clock F.M.; and evening devotions at 7 o'clock F.M.; at 82 o'clock A.M. the sermon is in Spanish.

-This church was organized by Very Rev. Anthony Location in the Swing of 1849 through whose
+This church was organized by Very Rev. Anthony

 Langlois, in the Spring of 1849, through whose efforts a commodious frame building was erected in the month of December, 1849, and was the first Roman Catholic Church organized in San Francisco.
 Its ground base was 40 by 100 feet, one story in hight.
-During the years 1859-'60, a large and commodious church was erected, which was dedicated on the 17th March, 1860.
-Its design is of the Gothic order, prevalent in the fourteenth century, presenting an illustration of the Christian Architecture of that period.
+During the years 1859'-60, a large and commodious church was crected, which was dedicated on the 17th March, 1860.
+Its design is of the Gothic order, prevalent in the fourteenth century, presenting an illustration of the Christian architecture of that period.
 The principal features of this imposing structure are the towers, which project beyond the body of the church, and present in their elevation four divisions, rising to a hight of ninety feet from the ground.
-The entrance porch, or vestibule, has two side aisles, a semi-octagonal sanctuary, and two sacristies, and is approached by a flight of ten steps, ascending to the vestibule, from which, at each side, are entrances to the galleries and bap-tistry, and in front are the pointed arched doorways which lead to the nave and aisles.
+The entrance porch, or vestibule, has two side aisles, a semi-octagonal sanctuary, and two sacristies, and is approached by a flight of ten steps, ascending to the vestibule, from which, at each side, are entrances to the galleries and baptistry, and in front are the pointed arched doorways which lead to the nave and aisles.
 In the central space, between the towers, are the three doorways communicating with the vestibule, and thence with the interior.
 Over the central door there is a large and elegant three-compartment window, and in the gable a highly decorated rose window.
-Over each side door there is a lofty and spacious niche, which rises from richly molded brick corbels; there are also three marble panels, with appropriate inscriptions, recessed in the brick work immediately over the doorway and gable; the work is finished with a massive and richly decorated cross.

-The east and west sides of the structure are divided by buttresses into eight spaces, in each instance: seven of which contain the large, pointed, arched windows, which light the church.
+Over each side door there is a lofty and spacious niche, which rises from richly molded brick corbels; there are also three marble panels, with appropriate inscrip-tions, recessed in the brick work immediately over the doorway and gable; the work is finished with a the doorway and gaule; the work is the massive and richly decorated cross.
+The east and west sides of the structure are divided by buttresses into eight spaces, in each instance; seven of which contain the large, pointed, arched windows, which light the church.
 Beneath the floor of the church there is a large, well-lighted basement, which is used as a school room, and also as a place of meeting for the parishioners.
-The extreme length of the building is 66 by 1371⁄2 feet; from the floor to the foot of the rafters is 35 feet.
+The extreme length of the building is 66 by 1373 feet; from the floor to the foot of the rafters is 35 feet.
 The cost when completed will be nearly \$100,000.